 We’re really proud to be in a breeding position for the second rarest bird on the planet, following the arrival of a critically endangered female Asian songbird.
 The 11 month-old Bali Mynah – one of the world’s most iconic songbird species – has relocated from Heidelberg Zoo in Germany as part of a European Endangered … Continue reading Critically endangered pairing

-It’s Love Your Zoo Week and we’re encouraging visitors to love DZG as much as we do!
-Throughout half term we’ll be running lots of love-themed activities to help spread the message about our conservation, education and research work with some of the rarest animals in the world, which we’ve proudly been carrying out for 80 … Continue reading Love DZG!
+We’re looking ahead to Love Your Zoo Week and encouraging visitors to love DZG as much as we do!
+Throughout half term we’ll be running themed activities and enrichment to help spread the message about our conservation, education and research work with some of the rarest animals in the world – including Ellie our binturong, … Continue reading Love is in the air!